Installing ODK Central¶

 If you only want to try ODK Central to see if it's suitable for your project, consider skipping installation altogether and using the Sandbox installation we've provided for exactly this reason.
 Do note that since there is only one Sandbox, all Sandbox users will be able to see each others' email addresses, form definitions, and submission data, so please be careful if you have sensitive information you wish to keep secret.

 Installing on DigitalOcean¶

 If you want your own server but you're not sure what to do, we recommend installing ODK Central on DigitalOcean, which provides an excellent starting point for Docker installations like ours.
 For most projects, the $5/month tier will be more than enough for your needs.

-To learn more about installing on DigitalOcean, please see the instructions here.
+To learn more about installing on DigitalOcean, please see here.

 If you got excited when you heard mention of Docker above, and you already have your own destination and process for managing Docker deployments, you're all set to go.
 ODK Central is entirely defined via Docker Compose, which means the

 docker-compose command will be all you need to manage the entire system.